AMReX-Fluids/IAMR/Test/README.md

     git clone git@github.com:AMReX-Codes/IAMR.git ${IAMR_HOME}
     ```

+3. Edit the paths in the config file,  ${IAMR_HOME}/Test/IAMR-tests.ini, to
+set the AMReX and IAMR scratch clone locations.

-3. Generate the initial benchmark solutions for all the tests listed
+4. Generate the initial benchmark solutions for all the tests listed
 in the .ini configuration file.
 Rerunning this at any time will
 overwrite the previous versions of the benchmarks